 Congress is an institution that craves structure.
 These are the people who invented the subcommittee.
 Stevens, a brilliant parliamentarian and Congress’ most ardent advocate for racial equality, cut through all of the agonizing with a simple answer: An impeachable offense is whatever the hell a majority of the House and two thirds of the Senate wants it to be.

 “I do not hold that it is necessary to prove a crime as an indictable offense, or any act malum in se,” he said.
 In fact, Democrats who lamented that impeachment was being used as a political process were correct.
 It was!
-“I agree with the distinguished gentlemen from Pennsylvania, on the other side of the House, who holds this to be a purely political proceeding.
+“I agree with the distinguished gentleman from Pennsylvania, on the other side of the House, who holds this to be a purely political proceeding.
 It is intended as a remedy for malfeasance in office and to prevent continuance thereof.”
 But Stevens’ colleagues wanted a smoking gun, a clear legal infraction to hang their case on.

 Things continued to get worse as Congress twiddled its thumbs.
-What eventually pushed Congress over the line was Johnson’s violation of a weird law called the Tenure of Office Act, which had been passed over presidential veto in early 1867 and prohibited the president from firing cabinet members without permission from the Senate.
+What eventually pushed Congress over the line was Johnson’s violation of a weird law called the Tenure of Office Act, which had been passed over presidential veto in early 1867 and prohibited the president from firing Cabinet members without permission from the Senate.
 The law is a little arcane and was later found unconstitutional, but it responded to a real crisis.

 Johnson’s secretary of war, Edwin Stanton, was appointed to the job by Lincoln.
-He was responsible for hundreds of thousands of soldiers throughout the occupied South and was the last line of defense for millions of freedmen trying to exercise their rights in the face of rising white supremacist terror—which, if Johnson had his way, the federal government would just ignore.
+He was responsible for tens of thousands * of soldiers throughout the occupied South and was the last line of defense for millions of freedmen trying to exercise their rights in the face of rising white supremacist terror—which, if Johnson had his way, the federal government would just ignore.
 Johnson wanted to get Stanton out of the way.
 This wasn’t really about checks and balances; it was a break-the-glass moment for Reconstruction.

 Stanton moved his belongings into the War Department, barricaded the doors, and refused to leave the building.
 This wasn’t normal.
 Johnson had already said his critics should be hanged.
 He had stated he would not sic the Army on Congress—which is the kind of thing you only really say if you’ve thought about it.
 Now some neighborhood drunk was going to take over the War Department.
 The House finally had its actionable offense.
 In 1868, three years after Johnson took office, the chamber voted to impeach.